 About Ben Stucky

-I will soon be a Visiting Assistant Professor of Mathematics at Millikin University, where I will teach both mathematics and computer science courses and coach the robotics club.
+I am a Visiting Assistant Professor of Mathematics at Millikin University, where I teach both mathematics and computer science courses and coach the robotics club.
 See the section for more info.

 My research interests lie in the field of geometric group theory, and I am interested in becoming involved with undergraduate research projects combining mathematics and computer science.
 See the section for more info.

 I have collected some interesting and useful math resources in thesection.

 In addition to mathematics, my hobbies include card games (some favorites are Hanabi, poker, and mafia), skateboarding, “jazz” piano, and playing and watching speedruns of old video games (some favorites are Zelda: OOT, Zelda: MM, Earthbound and SSBM).

 I have more than six years of experience teaching at the college level.
 This spring, I am teaching College Algebra and Intro to Computer Science II at Millikin University (programming in Python with applications to data science and machine learning).
 I am the head coach of Millikin's robotics team, Millikin Blue Bots, and have an increasing interest in cultivating mathematical thinking in a broader STEM context.

 The courses that I have taught previously include Intro to CS I, College Algebra, Precalculus and Trigonometry, Math for Critical Thinking (a basic introduction to statistics), Calculus I, and Calculus II.
 I have also TA'ed Calculus III and Calculus IV and graded Differential Equations.
 In the summer of 2016 I taught a class called Paradoxes and Infinities to gifted 7th through 10th graders.
 This unique course introduced middle and high school students to topics not typically covered until college, including Peano Arithmetic and Cantor's Diagonalization, and it challenged me to implement classroom methodology with which I was not as familiar.